smunir2001/Data-Structures-Algorithms/ReadMe.md

 # Data-Structures-Algorithms

 ### My personal DSAlgo repo.
-All code/analysis is my algorithmic thinking and logic along with time/space complexity analyses.
+All code/analysis is my own algorithmic thinking and logic along with time/space complexity analyses.
 * ### Be sure to check out all markdown (.md) files to learn about the specific data structure & algorithmic concepts.
 * ### Checkout .java and .c files to view all source code regarding specific data structure & algorithm implementations.